 - are loaded with walnuts and fresh banana chunks!!

-It is my new favorite muffins AND banana anything recipe!
+It is my new favorite muffins and banana anything recipe!
 The chance that you are going to love this recipe is very high.
-If you love bananas, you will love these Banana Nut Muffins recipe.
+If you love bananas, you will love this recipe.

 This recipe is very, very easy.
 I don't even think that you can make anything wrong or that they couldn't turn out well, as long as you stick to the recipe.